IgniteUI/igniteui-docfx/en/components/grids_templates/remote-data-operations.md

 }
 ```

-Additionally, you have to subscribe to the `onDataPreLoad` output, so that you can provide the data needed by the grid when it tries to display a different chunk, rather than the currently loaded one.
+Additionally, you have to subscribe to the `dataPreLoad` output, so that you can provide the data needed by the grid when it tries to display a different chunk, rather than the currently loaded one.
 In the event handler, you have to determine whether to fetch new data or return data, that's already cached locally.

 ```typescript
 public handlePreLoad() {